triton-inference-server/server/docs/client.rst

 `src/clients/python/grpc\_image\_client.py
 <https://github.com/NVIDIA/tensorrt-inference-server/blob/master/src/clients/python/grpc_image_client.py>`_
-behaves the same as the image\_client except that instead of using the TRTIS client library it uses the GRPC generated client library to communicate with TRTIS.
+behaves the same as the image\_client except that instead of using the inference server client library it uses the GRPC generated client library to communicate with the server.

 Performance Example Application
 -------------------------------